1965 Afghan parliamentary election

 Parliamentary elections were held in Afghanistan in August and September 1965.
-Members of the Senate were elected between 26 August and 7 September, and members of the House of the People elected between 10 and 26 September.
-Following the introduction of women's suffrage in the 1964 constitution, four women were elected to the House of People and two became members of the Senate.
+Members of the Senate were elected between 26 August and 7 September, and members of the House of the People between 10 and 26 September.
+Following the introduction of women's suffrage in the 1964 constitution, four women were elected to the House of People and two were appointed the Senate.

 Electoral system

 The 215 members of the House of the People were elected using first-past-the-post voting in single-member constituencies.
-The 87 members of the Senate consisted of 29 appointed by the king, 29 directly elected and 29 elected by the provincial assemblies (one member from each province).
+The 87 members of the Senate included 29 appointed by the king, 29 directly elected and 29 elected by the provincial assemblies (one member from each province).

 The voting age was 20.
 Candidates for the House of the People were required to be at least 26 years old, and candidates for the Senate 31.

 In polling stations there was a voting box for each candidate with their photograph and symbol; voters placed their ballot paper in the box of the candidate they wished to vote for.